frontarm/navi/site/src/pages/tutorial.md

 <markdown>
 #### Why call them "templates", and not just "pages" or "junctions"?

 Each time the browser's location changes, your templates are used to create new [Page](/api-reference/#Page) and [Junction](/api-reference/#Junction) objects.
-These contain information that can't be added to the templates, including a Page's current URL, or a Junction's active child.
+These contain information that can't be set ahead of time in the templates, including a Page's current URL, or a Junction's active child.
 </markdown>
 </aside>